 Now, consider that same example, but this time, let’s say the SUV driver is drunk.
 In their intoxicated state, the driver swerves and sideswipes the car.

 In this case, the driver’s intoxication is the proximate cause of the accident.
 If the driver was not under the influence, it is assumed that they would not have driven irresponsibly and would have avoided the accident.

 To prove liability in an Arizona personal injury case, a personal injury lawyer must establish the defendant was negligent.
 Negligence means the defendant failed to take reasonable care or perform as a reasonable person would, resulting in damage.
 To prove negligence, a lawyer must establish the four elements of tort law.

 The four elements necessary for establishing tort law are:

 - Duty: The defendant owed the plaintiff a legal duty of care to act reasonably, such as safely operating a vehicle.

 - Breach: The defendant breached their duty by failing to use reasonable care, such as yielding or stopping at a stoplight.

 - Causation: The defendant’s breach was the cause of the injury, meaning the defendant should have reasonably foreseen that his or her actions might cause a car accident.

-- Damages: The plaintiff suffered injury as a direct result of the defendant’s actions.
+- Damages: The plaintiff suffered an injury as a direct result of the defendant’s actions.